gsi-upm/Episteme/README.markdown

 SemanticMatcher/build/SemanticMatcher.war
 ```

 into tomcat as done in 2.1 LMF deployment.
-Copy or mve SemanticMatcher into 'tomcat home'/webapps/
+Copy or move SemanticMatcher into 'tomcat home'/webapps/

 It will be automatically deployed with the following URL: